alexolivero/Obscurify/README.md

 Angular (because I love JavaScript)<br />
 Node (because I love JavaScript)

-We like to start our site off right using pm2 by running the following commands (with --watch for auto-restart) in the root folder:
+We like to start our site off right using pm2 by running the following commands (with --watch for auto-restart on file change) in the root folder:

 pm2 start login_server.js -- 'CLIENT_ID' 'CLIENT_SECRET' --watch<br />
 pm2 start home_server.js --watch<br />
 pm2 start database_server.js --watch<br />

-This makes it possible for Spotify to authenticate you so you can get all that delicious data.
+I have these running on ports 8080, 8081, and 8082 respectively, with an nginx reverse proxy (sounds fancier than it really is) routing urls to the right node app.

-I got these tasty CLIENT codes from Spotify: https://developer.spotify.com/my-applications/
+I got those tasty CLIENT codes from Spotify: https://developer.spotify.com/my-applications/

-and you should be good to go.
+This is my first readme, let me know how I did.